Evolution of charge-density-wave soft phonon modes in $\mathrm{Pd}_x\mathrm{ErTe}_3$: DISCUSSION

 We argue that the momentum position of XDS at room temperature in pristine $\mathrm{ErTe}_3$ at $\boldsymbol{\mathrm{q}}_{1}^{a}$ [see Fig. \ref{fig1}(g)] is reasonable in that the undistorted structure along with its Fermi surface is nearly tetragonal and, thus, the competing soft phonon modes should occur at nearly identical wave vectors.
 Our own previous results from phonon spectroscopy in DyTe$_3$ \citep{Maschek_prb_2018} simply did not have good enough momentum resolution and were guided by the momentum position of the $a\text{-}\mathrm{CDW}$ at low temperatures.

 Our study is in line with several recent reports on Pd-intercalated $\mathrm{ErTe}_3$ \citep{Mallayya_nphys_2024,Straquadine_prb_2019,Fang_prb_2019,Singh_sciadv_2024,Corasaniti_prr_2023}.
 STM measurements \citep{Fang_prb_2019} showed that intercalation induces CDW dislocations which have a stronger effect on the secondary CDW order along the $a^*$ direction explaining the quick suppression of this order at low intercalation levels \citep{Straquadine_prb_2019}.
 Surprisingly, measurements at high intercalation levels, $x = 0.05$, seem to show vestiges of both distinct CDW phases, far beyond where signatures of the smeared phase transitions are observed in bulk probes.
 Our analysis suggests that the $a\text{-}\mathrm{CDW}$ order is completely suppressed near $x = 0.01$ and that scattering in highly intercalated samples near $\boldsymbol{\mathrm{q}}_{2}^{a}$ is, in fact, related to the persisting strong competition of the soft phonon modes along both in-plane directions.
 This is also consistent with the arguments that intercalation and the induced CDW dislocations help restoring the \textit{normal-state} of the Fermi surface \citep{Kogar_nphys_2020,Fang_prb_2019} which in turn is subject to strong competition of the soft phonon modes as we observe it close to $T_{1}^{c}$.
 Thus, the proposed phase diagram for high intercalation levels \citep{Fang_prb_2019} has to be revised in that our results for $x \leq 0.029$ suggest that no remnants of the $a\text{-}\mathrm{CDW}$ order survive.
 That intercalated samples are mostly dominated by features related to the $c\text{-}\mathrm{CDW}$ transition seems to be consistent with the observation that the nematic elastoresistance of Pd-intercalated $\mathrm{ErTe}_3$ features a more symmetric response than observed in pristine $\mathrm{ErTe}_3$ \citep{Mallayya_nphys_2024,Singh_sciadv_2024}.
 Compared to previous measurements in pristine $\mathrm{DyTe}_3$ \citep{Maschek_prb_2018}, the phonon softening observed along $c^*$ and $a^*$ approach each other regarding its temperature dependence.
 The softening is clearly incomplete for $x = 0.023$.
-The latter feature might be related to the evolution of the $c\text{-}\mathrm{CDW}$ phase in pristine $\mathrm{ErTe}_3$ to a CDW Bragg glass in intercalated $\mathrm{Pd}_x\mathrm{ErTe}_3$ as reported recently \citep{Mallayya_nphys_2024}.
+It is an interesting question for future studies whether the incomplete softening is simply an effect of disorder or related to the evolution of the $c\text{-}\mathrm{CDW}$ phase in pristine $\mathrm{ErTe}_3$ to a CDW Bragg glass in intercalated $\mathrm{Pd}_x\mathrm{ErTe}_3$ as reported recently \citep{Mallayya_nphys_2024}.
 The incomplete phonon softening is in contrast to observations in $2H\text{-}\mathrm{TaSe}_2$ when the CDW order is suppressed by pressure.
 In this case without disorder, a (within the error bar) complete phonon softening is observed when $T_\mathrm{CDW}$ is suppressed to zero near a pressure of 20 GPa \citep{Tymoshenko_comphys_2025}.